-Where cooling occurs on a harvest vessel, or prior to delivery to the original dealer, the harvester must provide documentation to the original dealer that the time and temperature requirements established by the Authority have been met.
+Where cooling occurs on a harvest vessel, or prior to delivery to the original dealer, the harvester must provide documentation to the original dealer that the time and temperature requirements the Authority and outlined in the State Vibrio Control Plan have been met.
 The information must be included in the dealer's HACCP records.